Emhoff whisked from Black history event after bomb threat

 “U.S. Secret Service was made aware of a security threat at a school where the @SecondGentleman was meeting with students and faculty,” Peters added in a later tweet.
 “Mr. Emhoff is safe and the school has been evacuated.
 We are grateful to Secret Service and D.C.
 Police for their work.”

-The Secret Service did not immediately respond to a request for comment.
+The threat came in a phone call to the front desk announcing there was a bomb inside and giving people 10 minutes to leave, Executive Assistant Police Chief Ashan Benedict said.
+The information was passed along to the Secret Service, prompting Emhoff to be moved out of the area, he said.

+Police used bomb technicians and dogs to search the building and concluded there was no threat, Benedict said.
+Based on a preliminary investigation, it does not appear that the threat is related to a series of threats made to historically Black colleges in the U.S., Benedict said.

 After evacuating the building, students, teachers and other staff gathered outside on the high school football field.
-Students were later sent home, since it was close to their regular dismissal time and it would have taken several hours for security officials to clear the building, principal Nadine Smith said.
+Students were sent home since it was close to their regular dismissal time and it would have taken several hours for security officials to clear the building, principal Nadine Smith said.

 Peters said Emhoff’s event likely would be rescheduled.